Armed Forces Claims

 A

 The Armed Forces Compensation Scheme (AFCS) provides compensation for any injury or death caused by service on or after April 6th 2005.
-All serving and former members of the armed forces, including reservists, can claim under AFCS for injuries sustained during combat, training exercises and sports.
-You are entitled to two sets of financial award under AFCS:
+All serving and former members of the armed forces, including reservists, can claim under AFCS for injuries .
+You are entitled to two sets of financial awards under AFCS:

-Lump sum - AFCS offers a tax free lump sum for your injuries.
-If you suffer multiple injuries from the same incident, compensation is awarded for each injury, up to a maximum of £650,000.
+• Lump sum - AFCS offers a tax free lump sum payment for your injuriesup to a maximum of £650,000.

-Guaranteed Income Payments - If you have suffered a serious injury, you may be awarded a Guaranteed Income Payment.
-This is an additional monthly, tax free, index-linked payment.
-This will be paid after discharge from the armed forces.
+• Guaranteed Income Payments - If you have suffered a serious injury, you may be awarded a Guaranteed Income Payment.
+This is an additional monthly, tax free, index-linked payment that will be paid after discharge from the armed forces.

 Q